Humanitarian aid: Methods of delivery

 Humanitarian aid spans a wide range of activities, including providing food aid, shelter, education, healthcare or protection.
 The majority of aid is provided in the form of in-kind goods or assistance, with cash and vouchers constituting only 6% of total humanitarian spending.
 However, evidence has shown how cash transfers can be better for recipients as it gives them choice and control, they can be more cost-efficient and better for local markets and economies.

 It is important to note that humanitarian aid is not only delivered through aid workers sent by bilateral, multilateral or intergovernmental organizations, such as the United Nations.
 Actors like the affected people themselves, civil society, local informal first-responders, civil society, the diaspora, businesses, local governments, military, local and international non-governmental organizations all play a crucial role in a timely delivery of humanitarian aid.

 How aid is delivered can affect the quality and quantity of aid.
 Often in disaster situations, international aid agencies work in hand with local agencies.
-There can be different arrangements on the role these agencies play, and such arrangement affects that quality of hard and soft aid delivered.
+There can be different arrangements on the role these agencies play, and such arrangement affects the quality of hard and soft aid delivered.